schanghydro/Arctic-River-Temp-Predictions/README.md

-# Deep Learning Advances Arctic River Temperature Predictions:snowflake::mount_fuji:
+# Deep Learning Advances Arctic River Temperature Predictions:snowflake:

 This repository contains the data and code associated with the manuscript titled **"Deep Learning Advances Arctic River Temperature Predictions"**, currently in revision with *Water Resources Research*.